StevenLwcz/StevenLwcz.github.io/_posts/2025-05-24-Searching-Memory-With-GDB-With-The-Help-Of-Convenience-Variables:-Part-2.md

 This means the regex will only match these data section and we only capture the addresses for them.

-See The Python Docs for more info on Python Regular expressions.
+See The Python Docs for more info on Python Regular expressions [^1]..

 ### Processing the Matches